carlpett/grafana-loader/README.md

 Syncs Grafana v5+ dashboard definitions from Kubernetes ConfigMaps.

-*NOTE:* This is alpha version software.
-It may eat your dashboards.

 ## Usage
 To deploy, ensure the following file is added to Grafana's [dashboard provisioning directory](http://docs.grafana.org/administration/provisioning/) (`/etc/grafana/provisioning/dashboards` by default):